It's often a good idea to clean up any potential leading and trailing white spaces in your data set early on in your process.

 Python Strip function

-If you don't want to apply this blanket rule across your data and instead only want to remove leading and trailing whitespace characters from specific fields, you can instead use the Python strip() function within the new Transform node.
+If you want to trim white space characters from your data as part of an wider transformation process, you can instead use the Python strip() function within the Transform node.

 For example, to remove extraneous whitespace from an input field 'myInput', you might include the following in a Transform node: